jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

     (iii) any relevant and available information on the applicant’s previous compliance record in relation to compliance with permits or rights, and conditions of those permits or rights, authorising prospecting for exploring, or mining of minerals, in New Zealand or internationally; and
   (d) that, in the case of an application for a petroleum mining permit, the applicant is highly likely to comply with the relevant obligations under the Crown Minerals Act 1991 in respect of decommissioning and post-decommissioning; and
   (e) that the applicant is highly likely to comply with the relevant obligations under the Crown Minerals Act 1991 in respect of reporting and the payment of fees and royalties; and
-  (f) that in the case of an applicant for a Tier 1 permit to mine, the proposed permit operator has or is likely to have, by the time relevant work undertaken under a permit is completed, the capability and systems that are likely to be required to meet the health and safety requirements of all specified Acts (as defined in section 2(1) of the Crown Minerals Act 1991) for the types of activities proposed under the permit.
+  (f) that in the case of an applicant for a Tier 1 permit to mine, the proposed permit operator has or is highly likely to have, by the time relevant work under a permit is undertaken, the capability and systems that are likely to be required to meet the health and safety requirements of all specified Acts (as defined in section 2(1) of the Crown Minerals Act 1991) for the types of activities proposed under the permit.
 (2) For the purpose of the panel satisfying itself of the matters in subclause (1)﻿(f), section 29A(3) and (4) of the Crown Minerals Act 1991 apply as if references in those provisions to the Minister were to the panel.
 (3) If the substantive application was lodged by more than 1 authorised person, the references to the applicant in subclause (1)﻿(b) to (e) must be read as references to the applicant who was identified in the application as the proposed holder of the mining permit.